 The Village is set in the present

 In the years immediately following The Sixth Sense, M. Night Shyamalan was churning out content like crazy.
 And each movie he made had an increasingly ridiculous twist.
-Depending on who you talk to, he’s on a bit of a comeback now, but The Village was one of his lowest points.
+He’s on a bit of a comeback streak now, but The Village was one of his lowest points.
 The reveal that the film is set in the present is not at all shocking, it becomes clear as soon as the rules and laws of the village are established.

 Will Benson is the other killer in I Still Know What You Did Last Summer